Swabian League of Cities: Battle of Reutlingen

-1381–1386

 The power and extent of the Swabian League peaked during the first half of the 1380s, with the number of member cities reaching 32 by 1385.
-However, after a couple of decades during which things had begun to stabilize a little after the outbreak of plague that had devastated populations and abruptly distorted economic relationships through most of western Europe during the first half of the 1350s, old tensions were again becoming more apparent.
+After a couple of decades when things had begun to stabilize a little after the outbreak of plague that had devastated populations and abruptly distorted economic relationships through most of western Europe during the first half of the 1350s, old tensions were again becoming more apparent.